CEBangu/MOD_202/README.md

 # Introduction to Computational Neuroscience (Theory)

 This repository contains my course work for Computational Neuroscience (Theory) at ENS (Master in Cognitive Science [Cogmaster]), in 2024.
 It is organized by homework.
 The course focused on the mathematical foundations.
+For a more in-depth treatment, see MOD_201.

 ## Excercise 1: Perceptron & Hoppfield
 This homework covers the basics of the perceptron: linear seperability, and update rules, as well as Hoppfield networks.